 Keep in mind that this function does not include zero-importance feature, i.e. those features that have not been used in any split conditions.

-Parameters fmap (str (optional)) - The name of feature map file
+Parameters fmap(str or os.PathLike (optional)) - The name of feature map file get_score (fmap=", importance_type='weight')

-'''

-get_score (fmap=", importance_type='weight')

-'''

 Get feature importance of each feature.
 Importance type can be defined as: